KayleePop/idb-kv/README.md

 ## IndexedDB Key Value Store

-A tiny and simple API for indexeddb with automatic batching for out of the box performance.
+A tiny and simple API for IndexedDB with automatic batching for out of the box performance.

-Actions are queued and performed in a batch transaction every 10ms.
+All operations called within a 10ms interval are queued and executed in a single batch transaction.
 This improves performance when lots of reads and/or writes are performed quickly.

 ## Goals